SHAILESHRSK/ticket-booking-service/README.md

 - `express` is used as the application framework
 - The database is MongoDB atlas server, with the credentials provided (since it's a private repo and also free tier)
 - `mongoose` is used for database connections and schemas
+- The API is also deployed on a Heroku Dyno (there were some issues with AWS Payment Authentication on my end)